Duke-Analyst/RFM-Analysis-/README.md

 - CustomerID: Customer number.
 Nominal, a 5-digit integral number uniquely assigned to each customer.
 - Country: Country name.
 Nominal, the name of the country where each customer resides.

+My project has 2 parts:
+- Part 1: Data processing with Python (including EDA, Wrangling data, and visualization)
+- Part 2: Customers Analysis

-# II.
-Data processing by Python
+# Part 1: Data processing with Python
-You can check it out at the below link: https://colab.research.google.com/drive/1FXAO1v8xRu49wbNgPDl74wr00Xph-3rV#scrollTo=tz-eDxEJsJ_8
+You can check it out at this link: https://colab.research.google.com/drive/1FXAO1v8xRu49wbNgPDl74wr00Xph-3rV#scrollTo=tz-eDxEJsJ_8

 After data processing, I created a customer segmentation table: